 What are some of the common problems with Used Grady-White Boats?
 Despite being ranked among the best offshore boat manufacturers, Grady-White boats have a fair share of problems.
 Some of the problems that you may experience with used Grady White boats include:

 • Hull Construction problems – The hull of the Grady-White boats is made of fiberglass and has a thick gel topcoat applied to them.
 Despite this topcoat, you will experience problems with the hull’s fiberglass structure on used boats.

 • High maintenance – when you buy a used Grady-White vessel, you should be prepared for routine maintenance and repairs.
 This will be due to wear and tear from hard use of the boat on the water by the previous owner, as well as depreciating parts like electronics wearing out or as a result of hard use.

-• Inefficient Fuel Mileage – Grady White boats are made to last using high-quality material that is both durable and long-lasting.
+• Inefficient Fuel Mileage – Grady White boats are made to last using high-quality materials that are both durable and long-lasting.
 However, the material is heavy compared to other less expensive boats.
-As a result, the boats are heavier and use more fuel.
+As a result, the boats are heavier and get poor fuel mileage.

 • Wood Problems – the older models of Grady-White were designed with wood in most parts of its construction.
 But this changed in 2005 because of the concerns about rotting wood.
 Therefore, if you don’t want rot issues, you should go for the models that were released after the year 2005.

 Boats aren’t cheap to buy, but they can be very inexpensive to own if you go for a used one.
 Before buying a used Grady-White boat, you should take your time to inspect it thoroughly.
 Check for repairs that are required.
 Always insists on a leak test.
 Inspection is very valuable, but also the time in the water is very important.